|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 In the summer of 1925 California led the Battle Fleet and a division of cruisers from the Scouting Fleet on a good-will cruise to Australia and New Zealand.
 She took part in the Presidential reviews of 1927, 1930, and 1934.
 She was modernized in late 1929 and early 1930 and equipped with an improved anti-aircraft battery.
 In 1940, California began operating from Pearl Harbor.

-California departed Bremerton, Washington, on 31 January 1944 for shakedown at San Pedro, and sailed from San Francisco on 5 May for the invasion of the Marianas.
-Off Saipan in June, she conducted effective shore bombardment and call fire missions.
-On 14 June she was hit by a shell from an enemy shore battery which killed one man and wounded nine.
-Afterwards, her heavy guns helped blast the way for the assault force in the Guam and Tinian from 18 July to 9 August.
-On 24 August she arrived at Espiritu Santo for repairs to her port bow damaged in a collision with USS Tennessee (BB-43).
+On January 31, 1944 departs Bremerton for a shakedown cruise to San Pedro.
+On May 5, 1944 departs San Francisco across the Pacific to join in the invasion of the Marianas.
+During June 1944 off Saipan performs shore bombardment and fire support missions.
+On June 14, 1944 hit by a shell from an enemy shore battery which killed one man and wounded nine.
+Afterwards, her heavy guns helped blast the way for the landings on Guam and Tinian between July 18, 1944 until August 9, 1944.
+On August 24, 1944 arrived at Espiritu Santo for repairs to her port bow that was damaged in a collision with USS Tennessee (BB-43).

-Returned to action off Okinawa 15 June 1945 and remained in that embattled area until 21 July.
-Two days later she joined TF 95 to cover the East China Sea minesweeping operations.
-After a short voyage to San Pedro Bay, Philippines in August, the ship departed Okinawa on 20 September to cover the landing of the Sixth Army occupation force at Wakanoura.
-She remained supporting the occupation until 15 October, then sailed via Singapore, Colombo, Ceylon, and Cape Town, South Africa, to Philadelphia, arriving 7 December.
+On June 15, 1945 returned to action off Okinawa until July 21, 1945.
+Two days later, joined Task Force 95 (TF-95) to cover mine sweeping operations in the East China Sea.
+After a short voyage to San Pedro Bay during August 1945 departed Okinawa on 20 September to cover the landing of the U.S. Army Sixth Army force that landed at Wakanoura in Japan.
+On October 15, 1945 departed Japan via Singapore, Colombo, Ceylon, and Cape Town to Philadelphia arriving December 7, 1945.

 |Discussion Forum||Daily Updates||Reviews||Museums||Interviews & Oral Histories|